top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/30-final-project-report-super-learning.md

 - Learn to stop at intersections: it is important for Duckiebots to stop at intersections for the real application case.
 Therefore, the trained network should be extended to complete the relevant task;
 - The Saviors: The current approach for detecting duckies on lanes is still based on computer vision technology.
 Research has shown deep learning's power on object detection.
 Therefore, it will be reasonable to adopt learning based tools to realize the task of 'The Saviors'.

-The only thing that limits further development of deep learning in Duckietown is collecting suffient amount of training data regarding to the topics we would like to focus on.
+Moreover, the only thing that limits further development of deep learning in Duckietown is collecting sufficient amount of training data regarding to the topics we would like to focus on.
 Training data collection can be costly.

-Another thing to be noticed is merging different neural networks into one.
+Another thing to be noticed is to merge different neural networks into one.
 This problem is not shown in our project because we only solved lane following task.
-However, in the future development, for each individual task, there shall be one corresponding pre-trained specific CNN.
+However, in the following development, for each individual task, there shall be one corresponding pre-trained specific CNN.
 For example, the lane following CNN is always running since it's the main task but we do need "stopping at intersection" CNN running as well so that Duckiebot stops as we desired.
-Shall we have all of those CNN running in the background at the same time or shall we somehow figure out a way to combine all CNN into one?
-The former solution is definitely costly but will work for sure while the second method is computationally optimal but touches a brand new area.
-Different CNN has different structures and weights.
-Is combining them possible?
+Shall we have all of those CNN running in the background at the same time, or shall we somehow figure out a way to combine all CNN into one?
+The former solution is definitely costly but will work for sure, while the second method is computationally optimal but explores a brand new area where different CNN has different structures and weights.
+Is the combination even possible?